 #3.
 Incorporate Exercise

-When you’re on the road to recovering from adrenal fatigue, exercises should allow you to “relax.”
+When you’re on the road to recovering from adrenal fatigue, exercise can be a great anxiety relief.

 Some exercises you could try include:

 - Short (15-30 minutes) of light aerobic exercise